oncelyunus/inciborek/README.md

 ```
 "mvn clean install"
 ```
+* at src/main/java run Main.java

-* "cd target" and deploy
+* or you can also deploy or run jar file "cd target" and deploy
 ```
 "java -jar inciborek-1.0.0.jar"
 ```